 There is quite a lot that goes into planning any event or community program.
-Successful planning includes organization, community engagement, making connections, and building partnerships.
+Successful event planning includes organization, community engagement, making connections, and building partnerships.
 With so much to consider, it can be hard to figure out how to do it successfully!

 I’ve broken down Event Planning 101 into four essential couplets to consider when planning your event to help accomplish your goals.
 This guide is ideal for arts administrators, non-profit executive directors, and anyone who works at small to mid-sized nonprofits.
 Let this resource guide you through the do’s and don’ts as you plan your next event.